caioprogrammer/caioprogrammer/README.md

 I'm still in training, but I already have good knowledge in HTML, CSS and Javascript.

+I'm learning and working with VTEX and VTEX IO

 My next step is vue.JS and React.JS

 I'm passionate about solving problems and learning.